 Because projects vary so much in scope from one to the next, it’s difficult to provide a standard pricing list for my services.
-The most notable items that affect the price of any given project include the size of the site, advanced functionality requirements (e-commerce, member profiles, etc.) and design complexity.
+The most notable items that affect the price of any given project include the size of the site (number of unique views/layouts not page count), advanced functionality requirements (e-commerce, member profiles, LMS capabilities, elaborate filtering, complex animations, etc.) and design complexity.
 If you are interested in getting a quote, please contact me.
 If you can provide as much information as possible about your project when reaching out, the process will be expedited.

-What information do you need from me to quote a PSD to WordPress project?
+What information do you need to quote development of a custom WordPress design?

-For PSD to WordPress projects, the most accurate quotes come if I’m able to see the actual design I’d be building.
+For design to WordPress projects, the most accurate quotes come if I’m able to see the actual design I’d be building.
 If that is not possible, wireframes and/or an overview of the functionality included in the site and different page templates that would be involved will allow me to at least roughly ballpark costs for you.
-I won’t commit to a final number without seeing the final design files, however.
+Because the project can shift a bit as the final design comes together, I never commit to a final firm development rate ahead of seeing the actual final design files to be built, however.

-What information do you need from me to quote a custom design project?
+What information do you need to quote a Shopify build?